omeraytac/currency-converter/README.md

 - Install maven -- https://maven.apache.org/install.html

-- Open terminal || cmd, run 'mvn spring-boot:run' to start application.
+- Open terminal || cmd, run 'mvn spring-boot:run' to start the application.

 ### How to do integration tests?

 - Install maven -- https://maven.apache.org/install.html if it was not installed.

-- Open terminal || cmd, run 'mvn test' to start application.
+- Open terminal || cmd, run 'mvn test' to test the application.

 ### Request & Response